-When you first see omurice, you’re going to think it looks like a big football-shaped egg wrap.
+When you first see omurice, you’ll think it looks like a big football-shaped egg wrap.

-Believe it or not, but omurice was and still is the no. 1 breakfast food for children.
-But adults love it too and many parents choose this recipe for family breakfasts.
+Believe it or not, omurice was and still is the no. 1 breakfast food for children.
+But adults love it too, and many parents choose this recipe for family breakfasts.

 In this post we'll cover:

 - 1 rice cooker cup of short-grain rice